-Herrera et al. propose a group-based model [HZ07] to model churn in a p2p system, where peers are divided into three groups, benefactors, peers and peepers, showing different characteristics regarding their session and intersession lengths.
+A substantial number of work exists on modeling of user behavior for single P2P overlays, such as Gnutella and DHTs.
+Herrera et al. proposed a groupbased model [203] to model churn in a P2P system, where peers are divided into three groups, benefactors, peers and peepers, showing different characteristics regarding their session and intersession lengths.
 The modeling is based on the connectivity factor, that specifies the fraction of all available peers being online at any given point of time.
 This value is probabilistic, because the session and intersession times of peers are probabilistic and therefore fluctuate around the desired network size defined by the connectivity factor.
 This connectivity factor is computed by $C_f = \frac{OS}{OS+IS}$ where OS is the average session length and IS is the average intersession length.

-The performance of different Distributed Hash Tables (DHTs) under churn is analyzed by Rhea et al. under churn [RGRK04].
-Here additionally to the churn the arrival process, i.e. with which rate and distribution the peers connect to the system is considered.
+The performance of different Distributed Hash Tables (DHTs) under churn was analyzed by Rhea et al. [388].
+Here additionally to the churn the arrival process, i.e., with which rate and distribution the peers connect to the system is considered.
 This model is suitable especially for search overlays and we use it for comparison.
-The interesting property of the churn model applied, is that it allows a stable size of the network, i.e. the number of peers being online is constant during the simulation time.
+The interesting property of the churn model applied, is that it allows a stable size of the network, i.e., the number of peers being online is constant during the simulation time.
 This is achieved by replacing each peer going offline by another peer connecting to the network immediately.
 This is different to pure probabilistic models and allows more control of the simulation parameters.

-A work on DHTs with mobile participants [ZDK08] distinguishes churn behavior for heterogeneous networks, including mobile peers.
+A work on DHTs with mobile participants [519] distinguishes churn behavior for heterogeneous networks, including mobile peers.
 Such peers might use mobile phones for Internet access and therefore show much higher churn rates due to expensive online access and failure rate.
-The modeling here is based on peer classes with different mean online times, failure probabilities, number of shared objects, average query rate.
+The modeling here is based on peer classes with different mean online times, failure probabilities, number of shared objects and average query rate.

-Specific models can be applied for applications such as Gnutella, where the query circle model was introduced by Schlosser et al. [SCK03].
+Specific models can be applied for applications such as Gnutella, where the query circle model was introduced by Schlosser et al. [405].
 They focus mostly on the query inter-arrival times and content popularity.
-Another work on Gnutella from Aggarwal et al. [AAF08] concentrates on the impact of realistic and extreme user behavior types on the system.
+Another work on Gnutella from Aggarwal et al. [26] concentrates on the impact of realistic and extreme user behavior types on the system.
 In their model, content replication, session length and query strings are considered.

-Andreolini et al. characterize the resources distributed in Gnutella network [ALY04], especially the file types (video, audio, archives), their sizes and popularity distributions.
+Andreolini et al. characterized the resources distributed in Gnutella network [37], especially the file types (video, audio, archives), their sizes and popularity distributions.

-9 Conclusions
+20.9 Conclusions

-In this paper, we have studied the modeling of user behavior when simulating p2p systems.
-We have presented the framework used in our simulator to model user behavior in p2p systems.
+In this chapter, we have studied the modeling of user behavior when simulating P2P systems.
+We presented modeling alternatives to represent the user behavior in a P2P system.
 As an example, we showed how it can be applied to Distributed Hash Tables.